syncfusion-content/blazor-docs/blazor/datagrid/adaptive-layout.md

 ## Render adaptive dialog

-To render adaptive dialog UI in the DataGrid, set the EnableAdaptiveUI property to true.
+To render adaptive dialog UI in the DataGrid, set the <code>EnableAdaptiveUI</code> property to true.
 The DataGrid will render the filter, sort, and edit dialogs in full screen for a better user experience.

 ```csharp